kasparsj/Circuit/README.md

 - fx2 (6 knobs)
 - filter (1 knob)

-Note on/off events can be received from these sections:
+Note on/off events can be received for these sections:

 - synth1
 - synth2